ritish05/Ritish-EOG-React-Visualization-Assessment/README.md

-# Ritish-EOG-React-Visualization-Assessment
-EOG React Visualization Assessment (select dropdown)
+## Create React App Visualization

+This assessment was bespoke handcrafted for rkolan.

+Read more about this assessment [here](https://react.eogresources.com)